zahrasalarian/State-Machines/README.md

 Q1 b Q2

 ## NFA_to_DFA.py:
-Gives description of a NFA in "NFA_input_2.txt" file in the format mentioned above and convert it to DFA in new .txt named "DFA_Output_2.txt".
+Gives description of a NFA in "NFA_input_2.txt" file in the format mentioned above and convert it to DFA and put it in new .txt file named "DFA_Output_2.txt".